Home / GFH Insights / Greek sukuk market is an untapped opportunity set to flourish

 Nevertheless, green sukuks generate strong returns and represent low-risk investments.
 Sectors such as renewable energy are poised for massive growth over the next three decades as the world embarks on an ambitious campaign of decarbonisation.
 Renewables are set to account for almost 95% of the increase in global power capacity through 2026, with the clean energy market forecasted to reach almost $2 trillion by 2030.

-The next couple of years will be a particularly exciting and important time for green sukuks.
-With COP27 and COP28 both taking place in the Arab world, support for sustainability projects will sharply increase in the region and now is an excellent time for investors to harness the opportunities available.
+This year and the next will be a particularly exciting and important time for green sukuks.
+With COP28 taking place in the GCC, support for sustainability projects will sharply increase in the region and now is an excellent time for investors to harness the opportunities available.
+S&P said there is a “strong pipeline” of sustainable bonds coming from the Middle East and green sukuks are set to be a central theme at COP28.

 The road ahead